-18 The Air Force encourages public participation in the NEPA process.
-Consideration of 19 the views and information of all interested persons promotes open communication and 20 enables better decision-making.
-The Air Force set forth the Interagency and 21 Intergovernmental Coordination for Environmental Planning (IICEP) as a scoping 22 process that informs local, state, tribal, and Federal agencies of proposed projects.
-All 23 agencies, organizations, and members of the public having a potential interest in the 24 Proposed Action, including minority, low-income, disadvantaged, and Native American 25 groups, are urged to participate in the decision-making process.
+The Air Force encourages public participation in the NEPA process.
+Consideration of the views and information of all interested persons promotes open communication and enables better decision-making.
+The Air Force set forth the Interagency and Intergovernmental Coordination for Environmental Planning (IICEP) as a scoping process that informs local, state, tribal, and Federal agencies of proposed projects.
+All agencies, organizations, and members of the public having a potential interest in the Proposed Action, including minority, low-income, disadvantaged, and Native American groups, are urged to participate in the decision-making process.

-27 The Air Force has initiated consultation under Section 106 of the National Historic

-28 Preservation Act (NHPA) with the Nevada State Historic Preservation Office (SHPO) 29 and affected Native American Tribes.
-In addition, coordination letters have been sent to

-30 various other Federal and state agencies requesting their input regarding potential

-31 effects on resources that are managed by their agencies, including the U.S. Fish and

-32 Wildlife Service (USFWS), U.S. Bureau of Land Management (BLM), U.S.

-33 Environmental Protection Agency (USEPA), U.S. Department of Agriculture (USDA)

-34 Natural Resources Conservation Service (NRCS), and Nevada Department of Wildlife.

-35 These and other coordination letters are presented in Appendix A.
+The Air Force has initiated consultation under Section 106 of the National Historic Preservation Act (NHPA) with the Nevada State Historic Preservation Office (SHPO) and affected Native American Tribes.
+In addition, coordination letters have been sent to various other Federal and state agencies requesting their input regarding potential effects on resources that are managed by their agencies, including the U.S. Fish and Wildlife Service (USFWS), U.S. Bureau of Land Management (BLM), U.S. Environmental Protection Agency (USEPA), U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS), and Nevada Department of Wildlife.
+These and other coordination letters are presented in Appendix A.

-37 Public participation opportunities for the EA and decision-making on the Proposed 38 Action are guided by 32 CFR Part 989.
-Upon completion, the EA will be made available

-39 to the public for 30 days, along with a draft Find of No Significant Impact (FONSI).
-At the end of the 30-day public review period, the Air Force will consider any comments 40
+Public participation opportunities for the EA and decision-making on the Proposed Action are guided by 32 CFR Part 989.
+The Draft EA was made available to the public for 30 days, along with a draft FONSI on 21 April 2017.
+A proof of publication of the Notice of Availability is included in Appendix A. Two comment letters, from Clark County Air Quality Department and Bureau of Land Management, were received during this period and are also presented in in Appendix A. The comments provided by these two agencies have been addressed in the Final EA, as appropriate.

-41 submitted by individuals, agencies, or organizations on the EA or the draft FONSI.

-42 Correspondence can be found in Appendix A. As appropriate, the Air Force may then mitigation actions sufficient to reduce impacts to less than significant levels, or not takethe action.

-43 execute the FONSI and proceed with implementation of the Proposed Action.
-If it is of the Proposed Action and the EA through the 99th Air Base Wing Public Affairs, by calling (702) 652-2750; comments and questions can also be sent via email to
+Throughout this process, the public may obtain information on the status and progress of the Proposed Action and the EA through the 99th Air Base Wing Public Affairs, by calling (702) 652-2750; comments and questions can also be sent via email to 99ABW.PAOutreach@us.af.mil.

-- 44 determined prior to issuance of a final FONSI that implementation of the Proposed - 45 Action would result in significant impacts, the Air Force will publish a Notice of Intent to - 46 prepare an environmental impact statement (EIS) in the Federal Register, commit to

-4 Throughout this process, the public may obtain information on the status and progress 5 of the Proposed Action and the EA through the 99th Air Base Wing Public Affairs, by

-7 99ABW.PAOutreach@us.af.mil.

-9 1.5 APPLICABLE LAWS AND ENVIRONMENTAL REGULATIONS
+1.5 APPLICABLE LAWS AND ENVIRONMENTAL REGULATIONS

-11 This EA was prepared by the USAF in accordance with NEPA of 1969 (42 U.S.C.

-12 §§4321-4347) and the CEQ regulations for implementing NEPA (40 CFR §§1500-1508),

-13 as well as 32 CFR Part 989, AFI 32-7061, The Environmental Impact Analysis Process,

-- 14 and other pertinent environmental statutes, regulations, and compliance requirements, - 15 as indicated in Table 1-1.
+This EA was prepared by the USAF in accordance with NEPA of 1969 (42 U.S.C. §§4321-4347) and the CEQ regulations for implementing NEPA (40 CFR §§1500-1508), as well as 32 CFR Part 989, AFI 32-7061, The Environmental Impact Analysis Process, and other pertinent environmental statutes, regulations, and compliance requirements, as indicated in Table 1-1.